1Revenger1/fsxrichpresenceapp/README.md

 You need to have FSUIPC/XPUIPC installed!

 ## Installation
+1) Download the latest FSX Rich Presence from [here](https://github.com/1Revenger1/fsxrichpresenceapp/releases)
-Unzip the included zip and it will work!
+2) Unzip the zip and it will work!

 If you want this to start with your flight simulator, you will need to go to your fsuipc.ini, which for FSX is in "/Modules" within the root FSX folder.
 P3D should have their fsuipc.ini in a similar place.
 ```